6.2 Power to the cities

 City People

-• Free city people were called burghers
+• Free people in the cities were called burghers.

-• There were big differences between rich and poor burghers
+• There were big differences between rich and poor burghers.

 Slide 15 - Slide